Skip to Main Content

 The supplier selection process and purchasing methods

-The selection process is based on clear, well-defined and non-discriminatory procedures, through the exclusive use of objective, documentable and transparent parameters tied to the quality of the products and services offered.
+We carry out the supplier selection process according to clear, reliable, and non-discriminatory procedures, based on objective and documentable criteria, with particular attention to the quality of the products and services offered.

-To promote the spread of sustainable business models and reduce the impact we have on the environment through our supply chain, we favour suppliers with social responsibility policies and who offer products or services with better environmental performance (e.g. with certifications ecological products).
+Furthermore, to support the spread of sustainable business models and reduce the environmental impact the Bank has through its supply chain, we favour suppliers who adopt social and environmental responsibility policies and who offer products or services with better environmental performance (e.g., with certified eco-labels).

 Methods of purchase

-In order to be included in the list of relevant suppliers (estimated activity exceeding 150 thousand euros per year), a specific qualification process has been defined.
+In order to be included in the list of relevant suppliers a specific qualification process has been defined.
 Relevant suppliers are required to commit to acting in accordance with the Generali Group’s policies on ethics, integrity, fairness, transparency, fair competition and protection of the confidentiality, as well as on occupational safety and environmental protection, as illustrated in detail in the Ethical Code for suppliers of the Generali Group.

 Who are the suppliers that are excluded?